crowdsecurity/home-assistant-addons/crowdsec/DOCS.md

 ### Option: `remote_lapi_url` (optional)

-When `disable_lapi` setted to `true`, you need to specify the remote local API URL.
+When `disable_lapi` is set to `true`, you need to specify the remote local API URL.

 ### Option: `agent_username` (optional)

-When `disable_lapi` setted to `true`, you need to specify the agent username to connect to the remote local API.
+When `disable_lapi` is set to `true`, you need to specify the agent username to connect to the remote local API.

 ### Option: `agent_password` (optional)

-When `disable_lapi` setted to `true`, you need to specify the agent password to connect to the remote local API.
+When `disable_lapi` is set to `true`, you need to specify the agent password to connect to the remote local API.

 ### Option: `collections` (optional)